deepbluedave/csv_visualiser/csv_editor/editor_readme.md

     *   **Cumulative Historical Log:**
         *   An optional `cumulativeLogUrl` can be specified in `editor_config.js` pointing to a plain text file containing previously recorded changelogs.
         *   If this URL is provided and the log is successfully fetched, any new changes detected in the current session are **prepended** to the content of this historical log when viewed in the modal or exported.
 This creates a running, single-file history.
-        *   The demarcation includes a timestamp for when the new changes were recorded.
+        *   The demarcation includes a timestamp (YYYY-MM-DD HH:MM) for when the new changes were recorded.
-    *   **Changelog Export:** When the main CSV data is exported, the (potentially cumulative) changelog is also automatically generated and downloaded as a separate `.txt` file.
+    *   **Changelog Export:** When the main CSV data is exported, the (potentially cumulative) changelog is also automatically generated and downloaded as a separate `.txt` file using the configured base name (e.g., `myProjectChangelog_[timestamp].txt`).
 The user is then responsible for managing this file and updating the `cumulativeLogUrl` for future sessions if they wish to maintain the single historical log.

 *   **Visual Data Partitioning:**
     *   The `editorDisplaySettings.partitionBy` option in `editor_config.js` allows for visually separating the grid.
     *   Rows matching a defined filter criteria are grouped together and moved to the bottom of the displayed grid, often separated by a distinct visual line (e.g., "heavyLine").
     *   This reorders the actual `_csvDataInstance` for display purposes but does not hide any data from export.

-*   **CSS-Based Display Filtering (New):**
+*   **CSS-Based Display Filtering:**
     *   The `editorDisplaySettings.displayFilters` array in `editor_config.js` allows defining a set of named filters (e.g., "Show All," "Show Masters Only," "Show Active Items").
     *   These filters appear in a dropdown menu above the grid.
     *   When a filter is selected, rows that do *not* match its criteria are hidden using CSS (`display: none`).